 The 254 ha Podyjí Wilderness is embedded in the Podyjí National Park, Czech Republic.
 It is the smallest National Park in the Czech Republic and located in the south-eastern part of the country, at the border with Thayatal National Park in Austria.
 The Podyjí region has been systematically protected since 1978, when the Podyjí Protected Landscape Area was declared.
-In 1991, the Podyjí National Park was declared including the most valuable part of the former Podyjí Protected Landscape Area.
-Podyjí National Park has a good potential for expansion of Wilderness.
-A significant part of the the Podyjí National Park (85%) is covered with forests, of which considerable percentage is currently left to spontaneous development.
+In 1991, the Podyjí National Park was founded and included the most valuable part of the former Podyjí Protected Landscape Area.
+Podyjí National Park has high potential for an expansion of its Wilderness.
+A significant part of the the Podyjí National Park (85%) is covered with forests, of which a considerable percentage is currently left to spontaneous development.
 The aim in the coming years is to let 75% of Podyjí National Park to develop under spontaneous succession.
-The Podyjí Wilderness is only accessible to the public on the marked trails and roads.
+The Podyjí Wilderness is only accessible to the public on marked trails and roads.
 In the restoration zone, temporary management interventions are being carried out in order to reach the near-natural state of forest stands.

 European Wilderness Quality Standard Audit System

 The 254 ha Podyjí Wilderness was subject of a Quick-Audit in 2017 and meets the Bronze Wilderness Quality Standard.
 A European Wilderness Quality Standard Full-Audit is scheduled for 2019.

 - Protected area: Podyjí National Park